Pediatric Dentistry

 - It can affect pronunciation.

-Therefore, even with baby teeth, it is important not to leave cavities untreated, to detect them early, and to receive appropriate treatment.
+Therefore, it is vital not to leave cavities in primary teeth untreated, but rather to detect them early and receive appropriate treatment.

 What Can be Done at Home to Prevent Cavities

-While there is no foolproof method to prevent cavities, daily brushing and regular dental check-ups are most effective.
-By combining home care with professional care at the dental clinic, you can significantly reduce the risk of cavities.
+While there is no way to guarantee the prevention of cavities, daily brushing and regular dental checkups are the most effective methods.
+Combining home care with professional care at a dental clinic can significantly reduce the risk of tooth decay.

-In addition, a balanced diet is essential for cavity prevention.
-Particularly, to build strong teeth, it is important to consume sufficient calcium and phosphorus, which are the main components of teeth.
-Milk and dairy products are rich in these nutrients and also contain proteins (casein) that aid in tooth remineralization (repairing dissolved tooth components) and vitamin D, which helps absorb calcium.
+In addition, a balanced diet is indispensable for preventing cavities.
+To build strong teeth, it is particularly important to consume sufficient calcium and phosphorus, which are the primary components of teeth.
+Milk and dairy products are rich in these nutrients.
+They also contain protein (casein), which aids in tooth remineralization, and Vitamin D, which assists in calcium absorption.

-Milk can also help neutralize acids in the mouth and protect the tooth surface.
-Choosing milk without added sugars during snacks or meals can help maintain your child’s dental health.
-However, be cautious with milk drinks containing added sugars or consuming them just before bed, as they may increase the risk of cavities.
-Don’t forget to brush your teeth after meals.
+Milk is also expected to help neutralize acids in the mouth and protect the tooth surface.
+Establishing a habit of choosing unsweetened milk during snacks or meals helps maintain your child’s dental health.
+However, caution is required as dairy drinks with added sugar or consumption right before bed may actually increase the risk of cavities.
+Please remember to brush after eating.

 Methods for Finishing Brushing by Age

-- 5–8 years: Be cautious when permanent teeth start to emerge Around age 6, the first permanent molars (6-year molars) begin to emerge in the back.
-These molars have deep grooves and are prone to cavities, so pay special attention when brushing.
-Additionally, this is the time when front teeth also start to transition to permanent teeth.
-During the mixed dentition period, when both baby and permanent teeth are present, the alignment can become uneven, leading to more missed spots.
-Guide them to brush each tooth carefully while looking in the mirror.
-Since toothbrushes may not reach between teeth, encourage the use of dental floss.
-Searching for “children’s floss” can lead to videos and resources on how to use floss for kids.
+Around age six, the first permanent molars (six-year molars) begin to emerge.
+These molars have deep grooves and are highly susceptible to cavities, so brush them with extra care.
+This is also the time when front teeth transition to permanent ones.
+With a mix of primary and permanent teeth, the alignment can become uneven, leading to more missed spots.
+Guide your child to brush each tooth carefully while looking in a mirror.
+Additionally, make it a habit to use dental floss between teeth.
+You can find videos demonstrating how to use floss for children by searching for “children’s flossing.”

 Choosing and Using Effective Toothpaste

-Choosing toothpaste with fluoride is effective for cavity prevention.
-The Japanese Society of Pediatric Dentistry recommends the amount of toothpaste and fluoride concentration according to age.
+Choosing a toothpaste containing fluoride is effective for preventing cavities.
+The Japanese Society of Pediatric Dentistry recommends specific usage amounts and fluoride concentrations based on age.

 - From tooth eruption to age 2: A rice grain-sized amount (1–2mm) of toothpaste with 1000ppmF